Stefani-Lab/takyaq/README.md

    - One called `set_position_xy` that takes 2 arguments: the x and y positions where the stage should move *in nanometers*.
    - One called `set_position_z` that takes 1 arguments: the z position where the stage should move *in nanometers*.

+Note that the stabilization module internally uses nanometers for all distance measurements.
+On the contrary, the provided GUI uses µm on the "Move to" textboxes.

 The provided GUI will use some optional extra methods if implemented.
 The piezo object can optionally expose a method called `get_limits`, that takes no parameters and return a tuple of three pairs of floats, each pair representing the minimum and maximum values for X, Y and Z axes.
 The camera object can optionally expose methods called `set_exposure` and `set_gain`.
 Both methods take a single float parameter.
 For `set_exposure`, this value is the desired exposure time in seconds.
 For `set_gain`, the parameter is a value between 0 and 10.
 For each of these methods implemented in the object, the corresponding control will be available to set the parameter from the frontend.